UnWeaving the knots of GraphRAG -- turns out VectorRAG is almost enough: Introduction

 \textbf{Entity-Based Indexing Pipeline:} We develop an effective pipeline for building an entity-based index from unstructured text.
 This pipeline captures the core factual elements of documents (akin to a knowledge graph) without requiring full graph construction, thereby combining the precision and explainability of graph-based retrieval with the simplicity of standard dense retrieval.

-\textbf{Improved Retrieval Fidelity:} Through comprehensive experiments on knowledge-intensive QA benchmarks, we demonstrate that UnWeaver significantly reduces retrieval noise and improves answer fidelity compared to standard GraphRAG approaches.
+\textbf{Improved Retrieval Fidelity:} Through comprehensive experiments on knowledge-intensive QA benchmarks, we demonstrate that UnWeaver significantly reduces retrieval noise and improves answer fidelity compared to standard GraphRAG approaches, both on single-hop and multi-hop questions.
 It outperforms baseline chunk retrieval methods in grounding LLM outputs to the correct sources, which in turn mitigates hallucinations and increases factual accuracy of the generated responses.

 \textbf{Practical Insights for RAG:} We analyze the trade-offs between graph-augmented and purely text-based RAG, and discuss why UnWeaver's strategy can achieve the best of both worlds.
 Our findings suggest that many benefits of GraphRAG can be attained with far less complexity.
 This has important implications for designing the next generation of efficient and trustworthy RAG systems, indicating that graphs are not what you need if your goal is high-quality retrieval augmentation without undue overhead.